mlissner/michaeljaylissner.com/content/and-the-winning-font-in-court-documents-is.md

 Category: Tech

 At CourtListener, we're developing a new system to convert scanned court documents to text.
 As part of our development we've analyzed more than 1,000 court opinions to determine what fonts courts are using.

-Now that we have this information,our next step is to create training data for [our OCR system][1] so that it specializes in these fonts, but for now we've attached a spreadsheet with our findings, and a script that can be used by others to extract font metadata from PDFs.
+Now that we have this information, our next step is to create training data for [our OCR system][1] so that it specializes in these fonts, but for now we've attached [a spreadsheet][ss] with our findings, and [a script that can be used by others][script] to extract font metadata from PDFs.

 Unsurprisingly, the top font &mdash; drumroll please &mdash; is Times New Roman.